A complete review of the cards, payments and consumer banking market in Bangladesh, with perceptive observation backed by significant data.

 Appendix IX: Online acquiring data

-the success stories in contemporary South Asia: in October 2020, it emerged that its per-capita GDP will exceed.
-India's by the end of 2020, a shock to the status quo.
+Bangladesh is now considered one of the success stories in contemporary South Asia: in October 2020, it emerged that its per-capita GDP will exceed India's by the end of 2020, a shock to the status quo.

 Bangladesh is still predominantly a cash-oriented society.
 While the government is pushing for a reduction of cash use, it remains integral to daily life, in particular in rural areas.